 After we said our farewells to all the people and creatures at the Hart farm (especially to Pippi the dog!) we traveled down to the lively city of Wellington!
 We enjoyed a couple days strolling up and down Cuba Street, browsing the funky shops, eating at all the restaurants, and drinking TONS of… Read More

-As the coronavirus escalated last week, Carpe Diem staff, students, and families faced many difficult and frequently changing realities.
-The safety and well-being of our students and Overseas Educators is always our number one priority, and determining what would best serve our students in the field was a challenge that required sifting through a deluge of information and constant adaptation.
-As the global socio-political… Read More
+As the coronavirus escalated in early March, Carpe Diem staff, students, and families faced many difficult and frequently changing realities.
+The safety and well-being of our students and Overseas Educators is always our number one priority, and determining what would best serve our students in the field was a challenge that required sifting through a… Read More

 Written By Natalie & Paff